datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR04-Multi-Band-Rasters-In-R.md

 {% include _toc.html %}

-##About
+## About
-This lesson explores how to import and plot a multi-band raster in
+This tutorial explores how to import and plot a multi-band raster in
 R. It also covers how to plot a three-band color image using the `plotRGB` function in R.